wojtez/ThePythonWorkbook/README.md

 Files are named with number of the exercise.
 Each file have also instruction at the begining which told you what should be done.

-Below istructin you can find solution, sometimes the same like in book, sometimes also my propostion.
+Below instruction you can find solution, sometimes similar like in book, sometimes my version... :)